TheAzziIzzuan/DigitalForensic-G31/README.md

 A new analysis result will appear on the first Powershell screen, returning a Risk Score of 135 and explaining the rationale behind the score.

 You can try the various other test cases we have in our test-cases folder in the repository.
+These test cases are demonstrated in our report and demo.

 ### Quarantine folder